DomJF45/note-app-nest/README.md

 # Project Setup and Deployment Guide

-Welcome to the project!
+Welcome to the notes project!
 This guide will help you set up and run the application using Docker Compose.
-If you encounter any issues, we've provided alternative steps to run the server, client, and database independently.
+If you encounter any issues, I've provided alternative steps to run the server, client, and database independently.

 ## Prerequisites